-It is the responsibility of the student to complete satisfactorily all of the course requirements by the start of the semester following the term with the Incomplete grade.
+It is the responsibility of the student to complete satisfactorily all of the course requirements within 120 days of the posting of the incomplete grade.
 If the incomplete is not cleared within this specified time limit, the I will convert to an F.